We sell Wine but the Chinese want Brands!

 Don’t hesitate to use QR code

 Nowadays in China, the QR code is a new trend way.
-Actually, in a connected World and with Wechat revolution, Chinese consumers scan QR code as soon as possible.
-Thus, creat your own QR code which will provide them all information about your product such as location, how it is cultivated, with what associate it during a meal…
+Actually, in a connected World and with the Wechat revolution, Chinese consumers scan QR codes as soon as possible.
+Thus, create your own QR code which will provide them all information about your product such as location, how it is cultivated, with what associate it during a meal…

 Few communication ways exist

-Chinese consumers don’t read news paper anymore.
+Chinese consumers don’t read newspapers anymore.
 Indeed, they prefer news online.
-You can sign a contract with online news paper and journalist will write on an article about your brand.
-Also, you can invite them at events around your goods in order to promote your brand.
+You can sign a contract with an online newspaper and a journalist will write an article about your brand.
+Also, you can invite them to events around your goods in order to promote your brand.

-Key Opinion Leader & stars : they have the power to increase price of the Wine
+Key Opinion Leader & stars: they have the power to increase the price of the Wine

-Zhaowei is a Star and market her own Wine Brand.
-Nobody know if it is good, but they know it is expensive
+Zhaowei is a Star and markets her own Wine Brand.
+Nobody knows if it is good, but they know it is expensive

-You have to make buzz ads by putting forward your product and attract the Chinese consumers to be curious and like your brand.
-Indeed, they love entertainments.
+You have to make buzz ads by putting forward your product and attract Chinese consumers to be curious and like your brand.
+Indeed, they love entertainment.